 - To reduce the health risk of its student population by ensuring reliable access to health care services.

 - To insulate students from devastating medical charges.

 - To ensure compliance with University policy.

-Because unforeseen medical situations can and do arise over the course of an academic career, UVA requires students who pay the full comprehensive fee to also carry adequate health insurance.
+Because unforeseen medical situations can and do arise over the course of an academic career, UVA requires students who are charged the full comprehensive fee with tuition to also carry adequate health insurance.

 What Does This Mean?

-Under the health insurance verification program, UVA requires students who pay the comprehensive fee to:
+Under the health insurance verification program, UVA requires students charged the full comprehensive fee to:

 - carry health insurance that meets specific coverage requirements (i.e., comparable coverage); and

 - provide proof of this insurance on an annual basis.